 Carefully transfer your must into a larger container at least 2 gallons more than the amount of must that you are transferring.
 For five gallons of must, we recommend a 7-7.5 gallon container.

 After measuring your starting brix levels you can make any adjustments at this phase.
-You can introduce distilled water to increase volumes, lower the ABV%, tartaric acid, or even your additives from step 3 if you forgot to do it earlier.
+You can introduce distilled or acidulated (depending on your pH) water to increase volumes, lower the ABV%, tartaric acid, or even your additives from step 3 if you forgot to do it earlier.

 Wine Yeast.
 Rehydrate your yeast next.
 Each yeast is different, so please be sure to follow the instructions written on your container.
 Generally, yeast is rehydrated using water at 105-115 degrees Farenheit.
 For every 5 gallons of must, you will need approximately 5 grams of wine yeast.
 A little more is okay, it will filter out later.